ios-xr/Solenoid/vagrant/README.md

 Step 4.
 Download the latest release tarball from [the release page](https://cto-github.cisco.com/lisroach/Solenoid/releases) and add it the directory `/Solenoid/vagrant/xrv/`.
 This is the container image that will sit on the IOS-XRv box.
+You can also create your own tarball, using the instructions [here].

     mv solenoid.tgz Solenoid/vagrant/xrv/